martin-ger/esp_mqtt/SCRIPTING.md

 - $this_serial contains the serial input string in an "on serial" clause.
 - $this_gpio contains the state of the GPIO in an "on gpio_interrupt" clause.
 - $timestamp contains the current time of day in "hh:mm:ss" format.
 If no NTP sync happened the time will be reported as "99:99:99". $weekday returns the day of week as three letters ("Mon","Tue",...).
-- $this_http_body and $this_http_code are only defined inside the "on http_response" clause and contain the body of an HTTP response and the HTTP return code.
+- $this_http_code, $this_http_host, $this_http_path, and $this_http_body are only defined inside the "on http_response" clause and contain the HTTP return code, the URL host and path of the request, and the body of an HTTP response.

 ## Operators
 Operators are used to combine values and expressions.